jasonkresch/bots/README.md

 ## Requirements

-A Linux or Unix-equivalent command line shell (/bin/sh), or the Windows command prompt (cmd.exe), or the MacOS Terminal.
+A Linux or Unix-equivalent command line shell (/bin/sh), the Windows command prompt (cmd.exe), or the MacOS Terminal.
-- If you are on a MacOS, you can access the terminal by pressing: 'Option+Command+Space' and typing 'Terminal'
+- If you are on MacOS, you can access the terminal by pressing 'Option+Command+Space' and entering 'Terminal'
-- If you are on Windows you can open the command prompt by pressing: 'Windows Button+R', then enter 'cmd.exe'
+- If you are on Windows you can open the command prompt by pressing: 'Windows Button+R', and entering 'cmd.exe'
 - If you are on Linux, you can usually open a terminal by pressing: 'Ctrl+Alt+T'

-You must have the [Java Development Kit](https://openjdk.java.net/install/) installed in order to compile the software.
+You must have the [Java Development Kit](https://openjdk.java.net/install/) installed in order to compile and run the software.

 ## Download Instructions